lucasmarkes/react-network-aware/README.md

 # React Network Aware

-React hooks to detect network status and quality in your app.
+**React Network Aware** is a lightweight React utility library that provides hooks to detect and respond to network status and connection quality.\
-Ideal for PWAs, global apps, and any app needing to adapt to changing network conditions.
+It’s ideal for building **PWAs**, **global applications**, and any app that needs to adapt to changing network conditions, such as slow connections or offline mode.

 ---

+## 🚀 Features

+✅ Detect online / offline status\
+✅ Get connection quality details (downlink, RTT, data saver)\
+✅ Identify slow connections with customizable thresholds\
+✅ Run effects conditionally based on network status\
+✅ Zero dependencies, tiny bundle size

+---

-## Installation
+## 📦 Installation

 Install via npm: